c64brain/commodore64gameproject/README.md

 Many of the code segments are the result of projects such as "Bear Essentials", "Ghosts & Goblins, etc.

 Other screen subroutines can be found at codebase64.org.

+Learn more by visiting my YouTube channel (C64 Brain) at https://youtu.be/sqtyfO81f0c